home-assistant/home-assistant.io/source/_integrations/igloohome.markdown

 - Battery entities:
   - Devices that have a battery level should be automatically recognized, and entities created.
 If devices are added post-integration, kindly reload the set of `Client Credentials`.
   - The integration makes use of battery levels stored in the igloohome server as a last-known state.
-  - If you have an igloohome bridge, the bridge will periodically update the igloohome server with the latest state.
+  - If you have an igloohome bridge, the bridge will periodically update the server with the latest state.
-  - If you do not have an igloohome bridge, using Bluetooth commands (eg. Unlock, Sync) via the igloohome mobile app will update the server with the latest state.
+  - If you do not have an igloohome bridge, using Bluetooth commands (e.g., Unlock, Sync) via the igloohome mobile app will update the server with the latest state.

 ## Troubleshooting